fezi/fezi-webtest/README.md

 - **Maven 3 and Java 8** <br>
 Versions should be downgrade-able as well by changing pom.xml.
 We recommend IntelliJ IDEA (free community edition is sufficient) for its out-of-the-box TestNG and Maven support.
-Just click the green run button in an opened *Test class.
-Eclipse requires TestNG plugin to do so.
+And even some Geb support.
+Just click the green run triangle in an opened *Test class.

 Nothing else!